kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 * **Platform:** iOS 11
 * **Editor**: Xcode 9

-# Talking Head
+# Talking Head - Section 1

 Hello everybody, this is Caio.
 In this screencast, we're going to perform a Swift Code Kata to implement the Game of Life.

-If you don't know what Swift Code Katas are, be sure to check out our Introduction to Swift Code Katas screencast first.
+If you don't know what Swift Code Katas are, be sure to first check out our Introduction to Swift Code Katas screencast.

 Let's review the rules of Game of Life, and then dive in!

-## Demo (game-of-life-slides.key)
+## Slides (game-of-life-slides.key)

 [Slide 02]
 The Game of life is played in a 2D grid where each cell can be in one of two possible states: either alive, or dead.

 [Slide 04]
-You populate the grid with an initial state, and then at each "tick" you apply some rules to see what happens next.
+You populate the grid with an initial state, and then at each "tick" in time you apply some rules to see what happens next.

 The way it works, is in each "tick" every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by four rules.